rapidojs/rapido/README.md

 ### `npm run build:<platform>` or `yarn build:<platform>`

 Builds the app for production for the specified platform.
-Platform is one of (android, ios, or web).
+Platform can be one of (android, ios, or web).

+### `npm run publish`

+Publishes your project to [Expo](https://expo.io) for over the air updates.

 ## User Guide